BrunoSantosCode/Shadow-Hand-Pick-and-Place-with-Depth-Cameras/README.md

 To run the system with the **ZED** camera, follow the same steps as for RealSense but replace the scripts:
  - Replace `pick_n_place_rs.py` by `pick_n_place_zed.py`
  - Replace `acquire_pos_rs.py` by `acquire_pos_zed.py`

+## 📄 Research Paper
+A detailed explanation of the project, methodologies, and results will be available in an upcoming paper, which is currently TO BE PUBLISHED.
+Stay tuned for updates!

 ## 📫 Contact